Study the Care and Management of Poultry Husbandry

-The Aylesbury was originally bred for meat production, though they still lay eggs.
+The Aylesbury duck was originally bred for meat production, though they still lay eggs.
 It is a large, plump duck with pure white plumage.
 They were bred quiet intensively in 18th century England due to the demand for their white feathers as filler for quills.
 The Aylesbury duck was made popular by the Beatrix Potter character ‘Jemima Puddle-Duck’.

-Indian runners are a flightless breed which has a distinctive ‘running’ gait, from which the bird gets its name.
+Indian Runner is a flightless breed which has a distinctive ‘running’ gait, from which the bird gets its name.
 They are good layers and can be quite friendly; though they can tend to be nervous is nature and do better when housed in groups.
 They are usually quiet, though a larger group of them can get a noisy.
 They tend to lay eggs in all different locations so you may have to hunt around the garden to find them.

-Muscovy ducks are quiet, calm and friendly ducks.
+ducks are quiet, calm and friendly ducks.
 They are a large duck that come in a variety of colours, though they are usually black and white.
 They have red or pink wattles around the bill, with the drakes being larger and more brightly coloured.

-Khaki Campbell ducks are excellent layers of decent sized eggs all year round.
+ducks are excellent layers of decent sized eggs all year round.
 They are usually brown or khaki in colour –hence the name.
 They can be an energetic bird which needs a fair amount of room to graze.
 They can be shy and nervous around children and some people when not socialised or handled early.

 Buff Orphington ducks are a dual purpose breed developed for both meat and egg production.
 They are regarded for being a good all-rounder bird.
 They are smart and friendly birds that are easy to care for.
 They are dependable layers.
 They come in variations of brown, light brown and cream colours.
 They have a sturdy body and short wings – which means they are not built for long distance flight and are unlikely to fly away.